Aziz-Ru/Fundamental-Of-Database/DBMS/lesson-1/Readme.md

 - No Backup and Recovery: The file system does not incorporate any backup and recovery of data if a file is lost or corrupted.
 - Integrity problems.
 The data values stored in the database must satisfy certain types of consistency constraints.

+## Data Abstraction
+Data Abstraction in Database Management Systems (DBMS) is a concept that hides the complexity of the database from the user by providing a simplified view.

+### Physical level
+The lowest level of abstraction describes how the data are actually stored.

+### Logical level
+The next-higher level of abstraction describes what data are stored in the database, and what relationships exist among those data.
+### View level
+The highest level of abstraction describes only part of the entire database.

 ## Types of DBMS Architecture

 - 1-Tier Architecture